BJB-Team/TechFind/README.md

 > "As a job seeker, I can add some details like email or mobile, so that future employers can get in contact with me."

-> "As a job seeker, I can search by job categories, so that I can find jobs specific to my ideal career."
+> "As a junior developer, I can search by job categories, so that I can find jobs specific to my ideal career."

 > "As a job seeker, I can update and change my profile details, so that as my circumstances change I can stay up to date."